sadeq-yaqobi/admin-panel/README.md

 # License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute this template as permitted by the license.

-## Contact
-For any questions or inquiries, please contact the project maintainer at sadeq.yaqobi9219@gmail.com.